I'm no longer his wife: Ooni of Ife's Queen announces the end of their marriage

 I Did My Best to Endure and Make It Work: Ooni of Ife’s Wife Queen Naomi Announces the End of Their Marriage

-- It has turned out to be a really surprising morning for Nigerians as the Ooni of Ife's queen, Nomi Silekunola has denounced the throne and ended her marriage to the king
+- It has turned out to be a really surprising morning for Nigerians as the Ooni of Ife's queen, Naomi Silekunola has denounced the throne and ended her marriage to the king

 - The mum of one took to her Instagram age with a lengthy post detailing how she endured and overlooked things in the three years she was married to the king